 Jim explains that he wanted to look deeper into these three different constituencies as to what has encouraged them (or hasn’t) to use AI.

-One thing is that 80% of sales people think that they are above average but it is more so that 80% are not above average.
-With AI, we can find and pinpoint what is and isn’t working amongst sales teams and how to bring that number down; 80% of sales reps who are below average in their performance.
+One thing is that 80% of sales people think that they are above average, but often are not.
+With AI, we can find and pinpoint what is and isn’t working among sales teams and bring that number down.

 Continually rediscovering the sales process

-People sometimes may find themselves staying in their comfort zone for sales processes.
-When it comes to using AI, it is important that teams continuously adapt to find out what works and then do more of it.
-What is not working is laziness or unwillingness to engage when prospecting or simply not finding the right stakeholders.
+People sometimes find themselves staying in their comfort zone for sales processes.
+When it comes to using AI, it is important that teams continuously adapt to find out what works and do more of it.

-Jim emphasizes how important it is to stay on top of sales processes and constantly being ready to adapt to change.
-Speaking to a UK bank, they felt that they had a great sales process in place as part of the EU.
-Then, suddenly there came the brexit thought which meant no one would want to do business because of the idea of the UK not being part of the EU, even though it’s an English based bank.
+Jim emphasizes how important it is to stay on top of sales processes and constantly be ready to adapt to change.
+For instance, a UK bank, felt that they had a great sales process in place as part of the EU.
+Suddenly came Brexit, meaning no one wanted to do business because of the potential for the UK to leave the EU, despite the bank being UK-based.
 As a result, people are moving their banking relationships over to another continent.
-Then, Theresa May announces that if people are willing to put up with her brexit plan she would be willing to put up another referendum.
-If the vote happens again, but this time to stay, it would then mean retraining the entire salesforce because everything they were told about how to sell, not being part of the EU, now becomes useless.
+Then, Theresa May announced that if people are willing to accept her Brexit plan she would be willing to put up another referendum.
+If the vote happens again, but this time the outcome is a decision to stay, the entire salesforce would need to be re-trained because everything they were told about how to sell in a non-EU country would become useless.

-It is essentially about constantly being able analyze and say where are the opportunities to achieve gain or remove pain in the process based on changes in the economy, the competitive landscape, the political environment and so on.
+It is essentially about constantly being able analyze and gauge where there are opportunities to achieve gain or remove pain in the process based on changes in the economy, the competitive landscape, and the political environment.